Campus Centers and Institutes

 Mike Karlin, Director

-The Snap Inc. Institute for Computing Education (SICE) is being founded as a result of a $5M gift received by the College of Education (COE) to focus on supporting computer science education.
-The purpose of SICE will be to make high-quality, standard-aligned computer science (CS) an integral part of the educational experience for our students in the COE and for all K-12 students in the Los Angeles area.
-The Institute will stand in strong alignment with the College of Education’s vision of preparing critical educators who co-create and enact transformative change.
-We will challenge the ways technology perpetuates existing power structures and actively seek to transform how technology is used to reproduce systems of inequity and oppression.
-Finally, SICE will center the importance of joy as a foundational reason for engaging in CS education.
+The Snap Inc. Institute for Technology and Education (SITE) was founded as a result of a $5M gift received by the CSUDH College of Education to focus on supporting computer science education.
+The purpose of SITE is to make high-quality, standard-aligned computer science an integral part of the educational experience for our students in the COE and for all K-12 students in the Los Angeles area.
+The Institute stands in strong alignment with the College of Education’s vision of preparing critical educators who co-create and enact transformative change.
+We challenge the ways technology perpetuates existing power structures and actively seek to transform how technology is used to reproduce systems of inequity and oppression.
+Finally, SITE centers the importance of joy as a foundational reason for engaging in computer science education.

-The Institute’s work will focus on three main areas:
+The Institute’s work focuses on three main areas:

 Center for Sustainability and the Environment